Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/IoTHubs/readme.md

     - For **Node.js** it's in the `readdevicetocloudmessages\ReadDeviceToCloudMessages.js` file unless you named the folder or file something different.

+1. Use the URL provided by your local EMB Mission Specialist to copy the "**coffeeclient Connection String**" needed to connect to the Mars IoT Hub.
+Open the file at that URL, and copy the connection string from there.

-1. Use the "**Complete coffeeclient Connection String**" from above for the value of the `connectionString` variable.
-The "**coffeeclient**" SAS Policy on the `marsiot` IoT Hub has "**Service Connect**" permissions.
+1. Use the "**coffeeclient Connection String**" copied  above as the value of the `connectionString` variable.
+The "**coffeeclient**" SAS Policy on the IoT Hub has "**Service Connect**" permissions.
 This means that it can connect to the "service" side (not the device side) of the Azure IoT Hub.
 It can the listen for "device-to-cloud" messages from the device, or send "cloud-to-device" messages to the device.

 1. Use a specific consumer group for your team.
 Your consumer group name is your `teamxx` (all lower case) team name you retrieved previously